 WHAT is at stake if they don’t get what they want?

 The above questions are essential to a complete story.
 They are, in effect, designed to get you thinking about the most important elements of your book.
+They’re also the key in terms of how to write a query letter that’ll grab an agent’s attention.
 The funny thing is, when I read the answers to these questions, I start to care about the character!
 I start wishing I could read the whole story!
+(For more on this topic, check out my post on writing fiction that makes readers care.)

 Unfortunately, you can’t just present the above information in Q&A format.
 These are the questions you’ll have to answer in prose, in a maximum of two paragraphs, in a style that tells the agent something about you, your book and your voice.
 Yes.
 It is moderately difficult to do.
 But now you’ve got tons of ideas for how to pull it off and what the meat of your query should include.